siobhain/travelexpenses/README.md

 ### User stories Testing

-All User sTores tested and passed
+All User Stores tested and passed

 * be able to submit a travel expenses record easily : Tested extensively with valid and invalid data
 * I want to know reimbursement amount : Tested Calculations & all are correct